Dec

 Stress Free Christmas: Easy Meal Planning

-With all of the craziness of the Christmas season, it’s very easy to spend extra money on eating out because you’re just too busy to think about meal planning.
+With all of the craziness of the Christmas season, it’s very easy to spend extra money on ordering take out because you’re just too busy to think about meal planning.

-Here are a few ideas to keep dinner on the table and keep your family away from the fast food drive-through.
+Here are a few ideas to keep dinner on the table so you can avoid the drive-through.

 The basic idea of bulk cooking is to buy a large quantity of meat (or other food), pre-cook it and stick it in the freezer for easy meals.